virtualmin/virtualmin-install/README.md

 # How to contribute

-Wrap your head around how `install.sh` does its job (mostly by setting up package repositories and installed metapackages or `yum` groups).
+Wrap your head around how `virtualmin-install.sh` does its job (mostly by setting up package repositories and installed _metapackages_ or _yum_-groups).
 Ask questions if you're not sure what's going on.

 Pick your favorite distro or OS, and start coding and packaging for it!
 I'm usually happy to devote time and resources to helping make Virtualmin work on other systems.
 I just don't have the time/resources to maintain more than the most popular server operating systems myself.

 # See also

 These are the tools the shell script uses to actually perform the installation and configuration.
-It sets up package repositories, installs the yum groups or the metapackages, and then uses Virtualmin-Config to perform the initial configuration steps, like turning on services, making service configuration changes, etc.
+It sets up package repositories, installs the _yum_-groups or the _metapackages_, and then uses Virtualmin-Config to perform the initial configuration steps, like turning on services, making service configuration changes, etc.

 [Virtualmin-Config: a post-modern post-installation configuration tool](https://github.com/virtualmin/Virtualmin-Config)